 6. Colour Shade Difference

-Due to nature of production engineering (coating is done in one direction and each batch of coating is unique), slight color difference may be noticeable if panels are mixed from several different batches of production; and if panels are installed in different directions (not following directional arrows printed on protective film).
+Due to nature of production engineering (coating is done in one direction and each batch of coating is unique), a slight difference in colour may be noticeable if panels are mixed with several batches of production and if panels are installed in different directions (not following directional arrows printed on protective film).

-To avoid such colour shade difference, designers must estimate total required quantity of panels adequately with safety buffer, ensuring that each project will use panels only from identical coating batch.
-In addition, designers must ensure that sub-contracting installers would install panels in the same direction as marked on protective film.
+To avoid such a difference in colour, designers must the estimated total required quantity of panels adequately with safety buffer, ensuring that each project will use panels only from identical coating batch.
+In addition, designers must ensure that sub-contracting installers would install panels in the same direction as marked on the protective film.